avidas/avidas.github.com/source/_posts/2015-06-14-nodeconf-unconf-with-the-right-intentions.markdown

 <!-- more -->

 3. **Foster community growth**: The node community is certainly dealing with the growing pains that comes with success.
-Having a well defined process for integrating new members is really important for large codebases and broadening mentorship was considered as a possibility for guiding new members through the steep learning curve.
+Having a well defined process for integrating new members is really important for large codebases.
+Broadening mentorship was considered as a possibility for guiding new members through the steep learning curve.

 4. **Want to get a deeper understanding of Node core**: There was unparalleled opportunity to discuss Node core or API or critical libraries such as libuv with the people creating those software.
 This was also true for external node libraries, and it can be certainly valuable to take a set of well defined problems that you have with your Node codebases as you are bound to make progress in such an environment.